Foundation Repair for Apartments and Builders

 We’ve been repairing foundations for home builders for years, so we understand the importance of discretion when it comes to foundation repair.
 Top home builders in Texas and Oklahoma count on Church Foundation Repair to provide a thorough foundation inspection, pinpoint the many issues and recommend a solution so that repairs are covered under the builder warranty.
 And all of our work is covered by a Lifetime Service Agreement that activates once the work is completed.

 Call us now for a full evaluation and estimate (for most areas) including Houston, Austin, Dallas, Fort Worth, San Antonio, Corpus Christi from the Texas Panhandle through Oklahoma City and Tulsa.
+We perform foundation repairs for residential and commercial buildings in Oklahoma and in Texas.

 Foundation Repair for Townhomes and Condominiums